mwilde345/WebSoundClips/README.md

 routing in express js: http://expressjs.com/en/guide/routing.html

+horizon youtube thing uses youtubetransfer.com which has a 20 min video max.
+Maybe then, we should download multiple mp3 files based off the times they choose in the video.
+Can a +20 min video be downloaded if a limit is specified.

 1. input youtube video url
 2. open iframe with video
 3. record starts and stops (save this data to a file?)